Claire Maurier

-Claire Maurier (born Odette-Michelle-Suzanne Agramon; 27 March 1929) is a French actress who has appeared in more than 90 films since 1947.
+Odette-Michelle-Suzanne Agramon (27 March 1929 – 3 May 2026), known professionally as Claire Maurier, was a French actress who appeared in more than 90 films between 1947 and 2013.

 Life and career

-Maurier was born Odette-Michelle-Suzanne Agramon on 27 March 1929 in the French commune of Céret, in the Pyrénées-Orientales region, which is in the southwest of France.
+Maurier was born Odette-Michelle-Suzanne Agramon on 27 March 1929 in the commune of Céret, in the Pyrénées-Orientales region, which is in the southwest of France.

-She started her acting career in small film roles at the end of the 1940s.
-Her first 'main' role came when she portrayed Gilberte Doinel, the mother of the main character in François Truffaut's 1959 film The 400 Blows.
+Maurier started her acting career in small film roles at the end of the 1940s.
+Her first main role came when she portrayed Gilberte Doinel, the mother of the main character in François Truffaut's 1959 film The 400 Blows.
 Another notable early role of hers was as Christiane Colombey, the bigamist wife of the main character in the 1963 film La Cuisine au beurre.

-In 1978, she had a notable role in Édouard Molinaro's film La Cage aux Folles as Simone.
+In 1978, Maurier had a notable role in Édouard Molinaro's film La Cage aux Folles as Simone.
 In 1981, she was nominated the César Award for Best Actress in a Supporting Role for A Bad Son.
 She played Madeleine, a seductive older woman.

-In 2001, she gained international recognition when she starred as Mme.
+In 2001, Maurier gained international recognition when she starred as Mme.
 Suzanne, the owner of the Café des 2 Moulins, the Montmartre bistro where the titular character Amélie Poulain works as a waitress in Jean-Pierre Jeunet's Amélie (Le Fabuleux Destin d'Amélie Poulain).
 The film became the highest-grossing French-language film released in the United States.
 The film won four César Awards, and was nominated for five Academy Awards.
-In 2005, she starred as Maryse Berthelot in the French comedy series Faites comme chez vous!.
+In 2005, she starred as Maryse Berthelot in the French comedy series Faites comme chez vous!

-In 2010, she played the neglectful mother of Gérard Dépardieu's character Germain in Jean Becker's film My Afternoons with Margueritte.
+In 2010, Maurier played the neglectful mother of Gérard Dépardieu's character Germain in Jean Becker's film My Afternoons with Margueritte.

+Maurier died on 3 May 2026, at the age of 97.